 *note: The ratings of the winning bars might seem low for “best bars.”
 But it’s a result of the rating methodology we use within brands.
 We’re going deep and rate subtleties.

-Here’s a good example – we rate the number of available colors and shaft finishes just to award the Sabre bar in that aspect.
+Here’s a good example – we rate the number of available colors and shaft finishes just to award the Black Canyon bar in that aspect.
 That doesn’t mean that a bar with no color choices is lesser for you – we’re just trying to get close to that elusive absolute value.